Do you know the emergency situation you are most likely to encounter?

 - Camping – ideal for a weekend away.
 Makes it easy to cook, read, or play cards when it’s dark.
-I basically just leave it hanging up for the whole trip, it charges during the day and I turn it on after the sun goes down.
+I just leave it hanging up for the whole trip, it charges during the day, and I turn it on after the sun goes down.

 - Car – perfect for changing a tire or checking under the hood at night.
 Additionally, it can be set to SOS mode to alert other drivers to your presence.

-- Bug Out Bag – weighing as much as a deck of cards and collapsing down to one (1) inch high, this is a perfect lightweight addition to a bug out bag, or any other pack that may need to be carried over long distances.
+- Bug Out Bag – weighing as much as a deck of cards and collapsing down to 1 inch high, this is a perfect lightweight addition to a bug out bag or any other pack that may need to be carried over long distances.

 - Fishing/Boating – as it is 100% waterproof and able to float, it makes a great boating companion.
 If you happen to find yourself in trouble on the water, especially at night, the SOS setting can be a lifesaver.